robole-dev/sulu-ai-translator-bundle/README.md

 # AITranslatorBundle

-**Sulu bundle that integrates DeepL API for bulk and single translations of content fields (pages, snippets, forms).** This bundle is in alpha-stage and should be treated as such.
+**Sulu bundle that integrates DeepL API for bulk and single translations of content fields.**

 AITranslatorBundle features:

 -   DeepLService to fetch translations and usage statistics from DeepL API
--   Usage statistics admin view
+-   "Usage statistics" admin view with permission
 -   Translation button next to input fields
--   Toolbar button to bulk translate all fields
+-   Toolbar button to bulk translate all fields (currently only for pages, snippets and forms)

--   Permissions for using and administrating the bundle
+More features coming soon (see below)!

 ## Installation

+This bundle requires PHP 8.2.
 Make sure to have installed [Node 18](https://nodejs.org/en/) (or Node 14 for Sulu versions <2.6.0) for building the Sulu administration UI.

-1. Open a command console, enter your project directory and execute:
+1. Open a command console, enter your project directory and run:

 ```console
 composer require robole/sulu-ai-translator-bundle